-A woman's menstrual cycle seems pretty straightforward -- when she ovulates, her body prepares for conception, and if she doesn’t conceive, she gets her period.
+A woman's menstrual cycle seems pretty straightforward—when we ovulate, our bodies prepare for conception, and if we don't conceive, we get our period.
 But there are so many bodily functions that occur behind the scenes that are responsible for making this natural process happen, and the foods we eat can affect the level of our hormones, quality of our blood and its circulation, and how well our brain is able to send messages to the rest of our body—all things that play a role our fertility.
 For example, if hormones such as estrogen or progesterone are even slightly out of whack, our menstrual cycles can be irregular or even non-existent, which can make creating a baby a bit difficult.

 So, whether you're just starting to think about having a family or you've been trying to conceive for some time, it's important to take a look at what you're putting in your body.
 A diet rich in healthy fats, organic fruits and veggies, whole grains and protein is something we should all be following, but it's even more critical when you're starting to prepare your body for building another human.

-Here are 7 foods that are great for helping boost your fertility.
+Here are seven foods that are great for helping boost your fertility:

-6. Blueberries.
 Colorful fruits such as blueberries, raspberries, pomegranates and strawberries aren't just high in vitamin C, folate and fiber.
 They are full of antioxidants that boost fertility in both men and women.
-Antioxidants help to reduce damage to reproductive cells caused by environmental toxins and things called “fr ee radicals" created in the body.
+Antioxidants help to reduce damage to reproductive cells caused by environmental toxins and things called “free radicals" created in the body.

-7. Oysters.
-The fact that oysters are a known aphrodisiac is ironic since they are also a fertility superfood.
-While raw oysters should be avoided once you're pregnant, enjoy them now while you're trying to conceive to benefit from their high levels of zinc—a mineral that boosts fertility in both men and women.
+While raw oysters should be avoided once you're pregnant, enjoy them now while you're trying to conceive to benefit from their high levels of zinc—a mineral that boosts fertility in women.
 But, if the idea of slippery oysters grosses you out, pumpkin seeds are the next best thing.